Here's an easy water garden

 I've had a pond-in-a-pot for a few years now.
 It just takes 20 minutes to set up on the patio at the beginning of the season.
 Nothing could be simpler!

-Easy water garden
+easy water garden

-makes an easy water garden
+Pond in pot – makes an easy water garden

 Essentially a pond-in-a-pot is a large watertight pot with submerged or floating water plants arranged to create a pleasing composition.